realmicro/realmicro/examples/api/README.md

 ## Example

-The request http://localhost:8080/helloworld/call will route to the service `real.micro.helloworld` and endpoint `Helloworld.Call`.
+The request http://localhost:8080/helloworld/call will route to the service `realmicro.helloworld` and endpoint `Helloworld.Call`.

 ### For differing handlers

-The request http://localhost:8080/helloworld/Greeter/Hello will route to the service `real.micro.helloworld` and endpoint `Greeter.Hello`
+The request http://localhost:8080/helloworld/Greeter/Hello will route to the service `realmicro.helloworld` and endpoint `Greeter.Hello`

 ## Usage